ieb/victron-grafana-exporter/telegraf/README.md

 # Telegraf to Grafana CLoud

-As an alternative to dbus -> driver -> p8s using custom code this is config using Telgraf to Grfana Cloud over in the influxd route, which can collect from OS level plugins and MQTT.
+As an alternative to dbus -> driver -> p8s using custom code this is config using Telgraf to Grafana Cloud over in the influxd route, which can collect from OS level plugins and MQTT.

+The downside of Telegraf is it uses a whopping 130MB of RSS (774MB VSZ) which bumps a Multiplus Memory usage to 60% from more like 45%... and its not doing a lot.
+Compared to the other processes on a VenusOS install, it sticks out like a very sore thumb.

 # Install